-The parenting gig is tough, and there’s no one-size-fits all manual for how to do it; we all have to figure things out as we go along.
+Parenting is anything but easy, and (much to many parents’ dismay) there’s no one-size-fits all manual for how to do it right.
+Instead, we all have to figure things out as we go along.
 So we do the best we can — and we all screw up at one point or another.
 That’s totally normal.
 The problem?
 When our screw-ups turn into the status quo.
 It’s surprisingly easy to fall into bad habits and patterns without even realizing our child-rearing style has taken a turn for the toxic.

 Of course we’d never intentionally hurt our kids, but many of us may be projecting our own insecurities and issues onto them in a way that is damaging.
 The good news: Recognizing toxic parenting patterns is the first step to ditching them for good.